OctopusDeploy/blog/blog/2020-11/chocolatey-powershell-and-runbooks/index.md

 ## Why use runbooks and Chocolatey

 [Runbooks](https://octopus.com/docs/runbooks) is my favorite feature of Octopus Deploy.
-Due to my Operations background, I see how it can automate all those mundane, time-consuming tasks that take up so much time in Operations.
+Due to my operations background, I see how it can automate all those mundane, time-consuming operations tasks.

 Let’s be honest, how many times can you install [IIS](https://www.iis.net/) or [SQL](https://en.wikipedia.org/wiki/Microsoft_SQL_Server) before it becomes tedious, repetitive, and error-prone?